MinhDucBui/minhducbui.github.io/_pages/about.md

 - **Socio-demographic Variation:** how social attributes such as gender, class, and ethnicity are encoded or amplified by LLMs
    - Upcoming work on AudioLLMs

+Together, these studies aim to understand how LLMs internalize linguistic, cultural, and social variation and how we can design more equitable systems for users across diverse backgrounds.